 You get an email asking you to join a network.
 You're flattered.
 You need to think about this.
-You don't want to jump in and think, "Oh no!"

 I found a team that can affordably edit your audio and make you sound great.
 When you get a cavity in your tooth, you don't start reading books and watching YouTube videos on how to fix it.
 You call in someone qualified to do it right the first time.

 Wow, this is exciting.
 You open up your email, and you've been asked to join a podcast network.
 You've been approached by a podcast network, and hey, they really want your show.
 That is flattering.
 It's great.
 But is it a good idea?
 Is this a Good Idea?Find out if it works.

 So there are a couple of things that you want to do before you decide.
 Number one, I would go to the network, I would look at their website, see what it looks like, what kind of first impression?
 Then I would contact people who are already on the network, and ask them, "Hey, what were your download numbers like before you joined and what were your download numbers after you joined?
 Many times you think, oh, if I could get on a big network, my numbers would go through the roof.
 In many cases, that's not the truth.
 It'll be more promotion, you'll get more exposure but the numbers may not be like a light switch coming on.

 The other thing you want to ask is: Do I need to change my feed?
 Without getting too geeky, the feed is kind of like if you are a radio station, and you have a signal, let's say your 97.5 do I suddenly now have to change my station from 97.5 to 100.7.
 Because if you do, that's a big deal.
 And there's a chance that you might lose some of your audience if it's not done correctly.
 And so that might be a deal-breaker for some of you.